CLOSE SEARCH

 What is a Letter of Intent?

-A LOI is a document which expresses a mutual intention to enter a formal contract in the future.
+A Letter of intent is a document which expresses a mutual intention to enter a formal contract in the future.
 Ordinarily, it will request the contractor to carry out certain preliminary works and/or services, whilst the parties negotiate a formal contract.

-The legal effect of a LOI will depend on its form and content.
+The legal effect of a Letter of Intent will depend on its form and content.
 We tend to find that a non-binding arrangement has very few advantages.
 From a contractor's perspective, inevitably, there will be uncertainty on key matters that are fundamental to the works, and even where the arrangement does not create a contract, the employer may well find themselves bound to pay the contractor for any performed works.
-As a result, our clients tend to prefer a LOI which creates binding arrangements, offering greater clarity to both parties on key issues such as cost and time.
+As a result, our clients tend to prefer a Letter of Intent which creates binding commitments, offering greater clarity to both parties on key issues such as cost and time.

 There are several advantages:

-• Getting the project started - LOIs enable contractors to mobilise resources and begin essential tasks like site preparation, preliminary works, or design work before the formal contract is signed.
+• Getting the project started - enables contractors to mobilise resources and begin essential tasks like site preparation, preliminary works, or design work before the formal contract is signed.
 This can streamline the overall project timeline.

-• Focusing on the key points for the contract – if key terms have already been considered and largely negotiated when agreeing the LOI, this provides a good foundation to speed up the formal contract documents, saving time, money and avoiding friction.
+• Focusing on the key points for the contract – if key terms have already been considered and largely negotiated a Letter of Intent provides a good foundation to speed up the formal contract documents, saving time, money and avoiding friction.

-• Credibility and funding – having an agreed LOI in place demonstrates good business practice, stronger project planning, and a solid commitment to the scheme, which can be a source of credibility and assurance for third party funders of the project and/or other parties such as suppliers or sub-contractors.
+• Credibility and funding – demonstrates good business practice, stronger project planning, and a solid commitment to the scheme, which can be a source of credibility and assurance for third party funders of the project and/or other parties such as suppliers or sub-contractors.

-• Exclusivity – LOIs can be used to establish an exclusive negotiation period, preventing either party from engaging with other potential partners.
+• Exclusivity – establish an exclusive negotiation period, preventing either party from engaging with other potential partners.

 What should a Letter of Intent include?

-While the specific content can vary, a well-crafted LOI should typically consider and address the following:
+While the specific content can vary, a well-crafted Letter of Intent should typically consider and address the following:

 • Parties involved - clearly identify the parties involved in the project, including (where applicable) key details of any corporate entities, including their company number and registered office.

-• Project description - outline the scope and nature of the proposed construction project and the preparatory works to be performed under the LOI.
+• Project description - outline the scope and nature of the proposed construction project and the preparatory works to be performed.

 • Key terms - establish the essential points of the future contract, including the proposed standard terms, timelines, payment terms, a copyright licence, and dispute resolution procedures.

-• Maximum commitment – set out the total maximum aggregate sum to be paid for the works awarded together with an expiry date for the LOI.
+• Maximum commitment – set out the total maximum aggregate sum to be paid for the works awarded together with an expiry date for the Letter of Intent.

-• Confidentiality - include provisions to ensure the confidentiality of the LOI and any related information.
+• Confidentiality - include provisions to ensure the confidentiality of the Letter of Intent and any related information.

 • Exclusivity - if applicable, specify a period for exclusive negotiation between the parties.